 Incidentally, Gear Fab Records released a CD version two years after the Rockadelic LP and in 2007, Shadow Kingdom Records put out another CD with four bonus tracks not on the original LP.

-What are you doing these days and what are some of your future plans?
+What are you doing these days and what are some future plans?

 I’m still making records but not producing as much as when I lived in Seattle.
 I moved to Memphis, Tennessee in 2006 and besides composing and recording my own music, I do a lot of mixing and mastering for other artists via the internet.